jrmmba8314/VMs-For-PAHS-Cybersecurity-and-Computer-Forensics-Class/README.md

 <b>createPools.sh</b> - used to create the resource pools for the students.
 Each student is manually assigned a resource pool by giving the select permissions to that student on that resource pool.

+<b>addperms.sh</b> - finds next available resource pool and assigns it to the user read from the file user.txt

 Files will be added over the next couple of weeks.
 When all complete, a note will be put in the Readme file along with additional document.

 NOT COMPLETED